EBRSO: Man arrested after shooting, killing grandfather in Pride

 PRIDE - Deputies arrested a man for killing his 79-year-old grandfather at their Crystal Drive residence, officials said.

-Deputies said Nicholas Smith, 25, admitted to killing his grandfather, Danny Beck, after a verbal altercation around 3:30 p.m.
+Deputies said Nicholas Smith, 25, admitted to killing his grandfather and retired Baker Police captain, Danny Beck, after a verbal altercation around 3:30 p.m.
 Saturday.

 Trending News